gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tooling API exposes more information via the `EclipseProject` model.

-The `EclipseProject` model is supplemented a set of new features:
+The `EclipseProject` model was supplemented with a set of new features:

 - The [EclipseSourceDirectory](javadoc/org/gradle/tooling/model/eclipse/EclipseSourceDirectory.html) exposes the following information:
     - exclude and include patterns: [getExcludes()](javadoc/org/gradle/tooling/model/eclipse/EclipseSourceDirectory.html#getExcludes%28%29) and [getIncludes()](javadoc/org/gradle/tooling/model/eclipse/EclipseSourceDirectory.html#getIncludes%28%29),